reverentgeek/okta.github.io/_source/_posts/2019-05-30-vue-pwa-typescript.md

 This file contains quite a lot, so let's discuss each section one by one.
 The top part contains the HTML template.
 This consists of a search form followed by a table that will display the results of a search.

 The `<script>` segment of the search component contains the logic.
-The data is stored in the `searchData` object.
-This object is stored outside the component.
-This allows the data to persist when the user navigates away from the search page.
 It contains the search query and the results of the search in the `books` array.
 The component contains two methods.
-The `search` method takes the search terms and performs a `GET` request to the OpenLibrary API.
+The `search()` method takes the search terms and performs a `GET` request to the OpenLibrary API.

 When the result comes back, the `books` array is filled with the search results.
 The `viewDetails` method will cause the router to navigate to the `Details` component (which you will implement shortly).
 Each entry in the table contains a button linked to this method, allowing the user to view the book's details.
 Finally, the third section in `Search.vue` contains some CSS styling.